milanofthe/pathsim/docs/source/index.rst

 Table of Contents
 -----------------

-This documentation is structured in the following way:
+This documentation is structured in the following way.
+There are a number of **examples** that almost have tutorial-charakter and of course the **API-reference**.

 .. toctree::
    :maxdepth: 2